z7q2/javascript-maker/readme.md

 ```
 m({});
 ```
 Everything the maker function **m()** does depends on the object you give it.
-If you give it an empty object, it does nothing.
+If you give it an empty object, or nothing, it returns undefined.